Maltese euro coins: Maltese constitutional history

+Maltese Prehistoric Sites

+From Children in Solidarity

+Featuring the Role of the Malta Community Chest Fund in Society.

+Maltese Walled Cities

 Other commemorative coins (Collectors' coins)

 Malta joined the Eurozone in 2008 and they have minted several collectors' coins in silver and gold.
 Their face value range from 10 to 50 euro.
 This is mainly done as a legacy of old national practice of minting gold and silver coins.
 These coins are not intended to be used as means of payment, so they do not circulate.